Skulk2Fade/WebTaskTracker/README.md

 You can also search your tasks by keyword using the search bar at the top of the task list or by sending a `search` query parameter to the `/api/tasks` endpoint.

 Tasks can be assigned to another user using `POST /api/tasks/:id/assign` with a `username` in the request body.
 Assigned tasks will appear in that user's task list.
+You can also discuss tasks by adding comments using `POST /api/tasks/:taskId/comments` and view them with `GET /api/tasks/:taskId/comments`.

 ## Installation